harvard-edtech/edtech-guide/ComprehensiveGuide.md

 ## Code Style

 To keep code readable and simple, if there are ever more than three of anything (arguments, values, anything), each must be on its own line.
+Honestly, it's okay to put items on their own lines if there are two or more items.

 <Rule>
   If more than three elements, put each element on its own line